neuronerd2020/Irla-labwebsite/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Assitant Professor of Pathology and Cell Biology (is this still the title with tenure?)\
-Assitant Professor of Neuroscience (in the Taub Institute for Research on Alzheimer's Disease and the Aging Brain)
+role: Assitant Professor of Pathology and Cell Biology (is this still the title with tenure?)/ Assitant Professor of Neuroscience (in the Taub Institute for Research on Alzheimer's Disease and the Aging Brain)

 # Organizations/Affiliations
 organizations: